 I = G, ii = Am, iii = Bm, IV = C, V = D (or D7, since the V7 chord is used for that special "take-me-back-home-to-the-I-chord" sound), vi = Em, and vii = nothing (it's just the top half of the V7 chord).

-If you're unfamiliar with basic piano chords, see my free piano chord chart or my pages showing the 12 major and minor keys.
 The piano chords chart and the major and minor keys pages show you what the chords look like on the staffs, and what their relationships to other chords are.

 The lyrics to Amazing Grace have been added to over the years... below is a PDF of the most common Amazing Grace hymn lyrics, handy for passing out.